OSGeo/OSGeoLive-doc/doc/overview/geos_overview.rst

 @QUICKSTART_geos@

 .. presentation-note
     GEOS provides a port of JTS to C and C++.
-There are also bindings to Python and other languages.
+There are also bindings for Python and other languages.